hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/step7-explore.md

 `echo "The number of chart on Helm Hub is: $(helm search hub | wc -l)."`{{execute}}

-The stable chart count is consistently increasing with the maturing Kubernetes ecosystem.
-There are a numerous common charts that, as a Kubernetes developer, you may want to leverage.
+The chart count is consistently increasing with the maturing Kubernetes ecosystem.
+There are numerous common charts that, as a Kubernetes developer, you may want to leverage.

 - `helm search hub postgres`{{execute}}
 - `helm search hub sonarqube`{{execute}}